Admissions Policy

 Application Requirements: Master of Arts in Art Education

-The application is designed to showcase students’ professional qualifications, passion for art education, and ability to succeed in a master’s-level program.
-Applicants must submit artifacts for review:
+The application to the Master of Arts in Art Education is designed to showcase prospective students’ professional qualifications, passion for art education, and ability to succeed in a master’s-level program.
+Applicants must submit the following artifacts for review:

 • Writing sample